gandalf-network/eyeofsauron/README.md

 - -esm, --esModules : Specify if the generated files should be Javascript ESModule files (Uses import statements).

-- -esm, --commonJS : Specify if the generated files should be Javascript CommonJS files (Uses require statements).
+- -c, --commonJS : Specify if the generated files should be Javascript CommonJS files (Uses require statements).

 - -ts, --typescript : Specify if the generated files should be TypeScript files.